-Valvria; the newest of the open cities, is ruled by Baron Mardek Silkback, the son of a former officer of the Royal Chancellery.
+Valvria is ruled by Baron Mardek Silkback, the son of a former officer of the Royal Chancellery.
 Mardek's late father, Deavak, was the first ork to achieve high office in the king's administration, and Mardek followed in his father's footsteps.
-King Varulus chose Mardek to be Baron of Valvria because he wanted another ork in power.
+King Varulus III had chosen Mardek to be Baron of Valvria because he wanted another ork in power.
 Orks make up more than half of the population of the Inner Cities, and had justifiably demanded more representation among the barons.
-Varulus also needed a less controversial choice than Dajag Treaty-Keeper, the Baroness of Bethabal.
+Varulus III also needed a less controversial choice than Dajag Treaty-Keeper, the Baroness of Bethabal.
 While Dajag was a surprise appointment from outside the kingdom, the diplomatic Mardek represented the consummate insider.
 A smooth builder of political bridges, Mardek has carefully courted prominent members of the old guard, including Selenda and the grim sisters of House Chaozun.
 Despite being an ork, he is a favorite with the dwarf ruling class.

-Dajag is more popular among orks than Mardek, though Throal's orks bear him no particular ill-will.
+Dajag is more popular among orks than Mardek, though Throal's orks bear him no particular ill will.
 Mardek does not cultivate his own people as supporters; he is more interested in being a Throalic politician than a specifically ork leader.
-Mardek has been a baron for slightly less than a year, and in that time his greatest success has been a policy that rewards immigrants for settling in racially mixed neighborhoods.
+Mardek has been a baron for a short time, but in that time his greatest success has been a policy that rewards immigrants for settling in racially mixed neighborhoods.
 He is an eloquent advocate of a cosmopolitan Throal, which endears him to the king and his advisers.

 Throal's rulers do not know, however, that Mardek has a dual nature.
 On the outside he is all smoothness and smiles.
 On the inside, he boils with ambition.
 He wants nothing less than to sit on the throne of Throal himself.
 He has assembled a vast network of informants, many of whom think they are really serving someone else.
-Based on their intelligence, Mardek has come to the conclusion that Throal is headed for a crisis when Varulus dies.
-He expects Prince Neden to make blunders when he first assumes the throne that will lead to a civil war.
+Based on their intelligence, Mardek expects King Neden to make blunders that will lead to a civil war.
 Anticipating this, Mardek has ensured that the guards and magistrates of Valvria are loyal to him personally rather than to Throal.
 In the event of an insurrection, Mardek hopes to use those forces to play kingmaker.
 Once he has a puppet ruler installed on the throne, he will then take the steps necessary to put himself in the puppet's place.

-Mardek knows more about politics in Throal than almost any other Name-giver.
+Mardek knows more about politics in Throal than almost any other Namegiver.
 He has sources in all factions, no matter how minor.
-He suspects that something strange is happening with Varulus, but does not know that the king is ill.
-Mardek also realizes that it will take him longer than the average ork lifespan to work his way up from city baron to king of Throal, and he is secretly researching old books and legends in order to find a way to prolong his life.
+Mardek realizes that it will take him longer than the average ork lifespan to work his way up from city baron to king of Throal, and he is secretly researching old books and legends in order to find a way to prolong his life.